h2oai/nitro/README.md

 ### Options - From sequence

-If `options` is a sequence (tuple, set or list), the elements of the sequence are used as both values and labels.
+If `options` is a sequence (tuple, set or list), the elements of the sequence are used as options.

 ```py